nswis/rowing_race_analysis/README.md

 ## HTML Report File Distribution repository

-#### copy perma link of the file to <https://htmlpreview.github.io/> to create an online report location
+#### 1. copy the permalink of the uploaded file to <https://htmlpreview.github.io/> to create an online report
-#### copy the link from the online report and send to coaches.
+#### 2. copy the link from the online report and this can be sent to coaches.